TheDahv/git-reviewer/README.md

 * Install `libgit2` on your machine (see "Contributing")
 * `go get github.com/thedahv/git-reviewer`

-If you don't, then you will be quite pleased when I upload binaries for your system, but I haven't done that yet.
+If you don't, head over to the [releases](https://github.com/TheDahv/git-reviewer/releases) page to find a binary for your system.
+Until I improve my build tools, I will only have binaries for OSX and Linux.

 ## Contributing